natural materials

 * Certificate issued by Ecocert Greenlife 251251

 The product of ancient craftsmanship, leather has stood the test of time and is prized for its strength, grain and the longevity of the items it can be used to create.
-However, its production raises environmental and ethical issues: intensive farming, water consumption, greenhouse gas emissions and chemical treatments.
+Its production raises environmental and ethical issues: intensive farming, water consumption, greenhouse gas emissions and chemical treatments.

 At agnès b., we ban exotic leathers and for accessories we offer vegetable-tanned leathers, made from plant extracts, which are less harmful than chrome tanning.
 Each ready-to-wear item is carefully crafted in workshops renowned for their expertise, in partnership with LWG-certified European tanneries that are transparent and committed to sustainability.